Marumbi, Paraná, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Ensure that you choose the right kind.
-Most adapters for sale now are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
+A plug adapter that supports outlet types C and N. Be careful to find the necessary kind.
+Most adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
+If your devices can't do that they could get destroyed.
 This one should be sufficient for most countries.

 What to wear/what to pack: